-Pink's Band Describes Collaborating with the Pop Star in 'Hired Gun' Clip (Exclusive)
+Pink's Band Describes Collaborating With the Pop Star in 'Hired Gun' Clip (Exclusive)

 Rock stars get all the glory, but what about the men and women out of the spotlight who support them on the road and in the studio?
 Those session and touring specialists are finally front-and-center in Hired Gun: Out of the Shadows, Into the Spotlight, a new documentary in theaters via Fathom Events for one night only later this month.
 In Yahoo Movies‘ exclusive clip from the film (watch it above), one pop star’s backing band describes the relationship they share with their illustrious frontwoman.